Every successful global SaaS company has a robust B2B marketing plan.

 The Net Promoter Score (NPS) allows you to identify customers who will promote your product on your behalf.
 NPS asks the question: “On a scale of 0-10, how likely are you to recommend our product to a friend or colleague?”

 If the answer is 9 or 10, the customer is happy with your brand and will gladly recommend your product to their network.
 If the score is 7 or 8, they are merely satisfied with your product but might promote it if you offer the right incentive.
 Finally, clients with a score of 6 or lower probably won’t make the best promoters.

 How do you get someone’s NPS?
 You may send them a marketing email with a survey at the end of a sales call.
 Performing a deep dive into other marketing metrics, such as the click-through and conversion rates, and demographic data, such as the customer’s niche, company size, or use case, will help you create even more precise referral marketing campaigns.

 Your referral marketing program doesn’t have to lead directly to a sale.
 You may use it to gather positive feedback and use it as social proof.
 Here’s how the head of marketing at B2B email marketing software Alyce does it:

 While most email marketing campaigns target end-users, B2B SaaS email campaigns target people at different stages of the marketing funnel.
 This means you’ll need to craft different types of email content for multiple recipients within the same potential client.
 It also means that one buyer persona isn’t enough when you design email marketing campaigns.
-Instead, you’ll also need to consider the following types of recipients at different points in the sales process:
+You’ll need a persona for the product users.

 You can set up your marketing automation tool to send the appropriate types of content to different people in your email list.